-Are you searching for something meaningful?
-Are you dissatisfied with the life you are leading - the life many people seem to lead - with large corporations, large cities, emphasis on money, individuals getting lost and devalued, and relationships with people and nature being substituted for interaction with mechanical devices?
-Do something different...Change your outlook...Change your environment...
+large cities, emphasis on money, individuals getting lost and devalued, and relationships with people and nature being substituted for interaction with mechanical devices?
+Do something different...

+Change your outlook...

+Change your environment...

 Change your life and the lives of others!

-Do Something DifferentTM!
+Do Something DifferentTM

-Enroll in the Institute of Taoist Education and Acupuncture's (ITEA's) program.
+Enroll in the Institute of Taoist Education and Acupuncture (ITEA) program.
 Learn to observe yourself and others without judgment and without being judged.
 Learn that there is no real failure - only opportunities for increased learning.
 Learn that the journey is more important than the destination.
 Learn to act rather than react.
 Learn how to listen deeply.
 Learn how to meaningfully touch the lives of others.